holyaustin/GHO-Energy/README.md

 ## **GHO-Energy**

-## Activating Sustainable energy project in Africa using onchain mechanics (GHO and Chainlink) and establishing a link between energy communities and crowdlending to finance projects.
+**Activating Sustainable energy project in Africa using onchain mechanics (GHO and Chainlink) and establishing a link between energy communities and crowdlending to finance projects.**

 ## Inspiration

 The inspiration for GHO-Energy emerged from the growing need to address climate change at a hyper-local level especially in Africa and the desire to empower local communities in managing their energy resources.
 The platform is designed to facilitate energy community creation and crowdlending, which allows multiple investors to pool their money together to fund a project.

-## What it does

 ![Banner](frontend/src/assets/images/energylink2.png)

-**The Problem**
+**The Problem :**

-Sustainable energy growth faces hurdles:
+Sustainable energy growth faces the following hurdles in Africa:

 1. Governance: creating a community with trusted parties.

-2. Financing: access to the right capital and funders want an easier way to find & invest in projects.
+2. Financing: access to the right capital and investors (funders) want an easier way to find & invest in projects.

 3. Operational support: energy trading and connections to the stakeholders.